markusmoenig/Eldiron/docs/docs/configuration/authoring.md

 description = """
 An unlit torch is fixed to the wall.
 """
+on_use = "You light the torch."

 [state.on]
 description = """
 A lit torch flickers warmly against the stone wall.
 """
+on_use = "You extinguish the torch."
 ```

 Items may define optional `state.*` overrides.
 These are used by `look` based on the current runtime state, for example: